DiPS-Digital-Peer-Initiative/mind-matters-24/_events/yuva-sansad.markdown

 	- Ministry of Information and Broadcasting
 	- Ministry of Education
 	- Ministry of Social Justice and Woman Empowerment
-- Participants must research about all ten topics to find policies and implementations of the same in accordance with the five ministries.
+- Participants must research all ten topics to find policies and implementations of the same in accordance with the five ministries.
-- Eligibility Criteria: Students of classes IX,X,XI,XII and 1st year and 2nd year students can register.
+- Eligibility Criteria: Students of classes IX,X,XI, XII, and 1st year and 2nd year students can register.
 - The participants must bring their research along with them.
 - Laptops and mobiles are to be carried.
-- Ministries will be assigned to the students through chits on spot.
+- Ministries will be assigned to the students through chits on the spot.
 - Participants will be given one hour for preparation.
-- Each ministry gets to speak for 3 minutes.
+- Each ministry gets to speak for three minutes.
 - Opposition ministries must note down points and question the policies and implementations of other ministries.
 - The Moderator will guide the discussions, maintain discipline, and enforce rules.
 - Respectful conduct: Students must maintain a respectful and non-judgemental tone throughout the discussion.
 - Active listening: Everyone should actively listen to others when they are speaking, without interruption.
-- Equal participation: Each team member must actively participate in giving ideas, plans and policies during the session.
+- Equal participation: Each team member must actively participate in giving ideas, plans, and policies during the session.
 - Stay on topic: Keep the discussion focused on the given mental health topic and avoid divergence.
 - Confidentiality: Emphasise the importance of respecting the privacy and confidentiality of personal experiences shared during the discussion.
 - Constructive Feedback: Providing feedback or sharing personal experiences should be done in a constructive and supportive manner.